ironbar/arc25/docs/modeling/Iteration_25_debug_parallel_code_execution.md

 ## TODO

 - [x] Can I simplify the problem so I can easily debug on the different environments?
-- [ ] Maybe it could be as simple as changing the method that parallelizes the work
+- [x] Maybe it could be as simple as changing the method that parallelizes the work, no because I use signal for timeouts.
 - [x] Experiments I would like to do:
   - [x] Try on laptop
   - [x] Try on Docker